msimms/OpenWorkoutWeb/README.md

 * [fullcalendar](https://fullcalendar.io/) - A Javascript calendar implementation.
 * [chosen](https://github.com/harvesthq/chosen) - A select box implementation that is used for the tag user interface.
 * [pymongo](https://github.com/mongodb/mongo-python-driver) - Python interface to mongodb.
+* [flask](http://flask.pocoo.org) - A microframework for developing python-based web apps (optional).

-The app is written in a combination of Python and JavaScript.
+The app is written in a combination of Python, HTML, and JavaScript.

 ## Social
 Twitter: [@StraenApp](https://twitter.com/StraenApp)